 Salt will last forever because most bacteria and fungi cannot survive in a salty environment.
 Let’s not forget we use it to preserve other foods such as meat.

-Freeze dried foods are the alternative to canned foods.
-The idea behind this is to remove every trace of water by removing every trace of water from the food.
+Freeze dried foods are perfect for bug out bags because they’re lightweight.
+The idea behind this is to remove every trace of water.
 In order to consume them, one would need adequate amounts of water to reconstitute the the actual foods.
+Keep that in mind as you’re bugging out, because drinkable water may be an issue.

-Cocoa powder has a shelf life of at least 2 years, and you can make with it a lot more than homemade chocolate.
+Cocoa powder has a shelf life of at least 2 years, and you can make a lot more than homemade chocolate from it.
 Think brownies, cookies, chocolate fudge, chocolate shakes and on and on.
 You’re much better off stockpiling powder than actual chocolate from a shelf-life perspective.

 Why PINK salmon?
 Because it has one of the best shelf live of all canned fish foods, somewhere around 6 years.
 This is the reason I didn’t just list in along with the other canned foods.
 Of course, this only applies if you don’t open the can and store it in proper conditions (in a cool, dark place).
 If you open it, it’s best to eat it in the following 2-3 days and always keep in in the freezer until you finish it.